 Amanda Lamb is a professional juggler who hasn't slept in years.
-She juggles a busy multi-layered career, and is also the mother of two precocious young women.
+She juggles a busy multi-platform career, and is also the mother of two precocious young women.

 Amanda has also written three touching, humorous memoirs about parenting including I Love You to God and Back, Girls Gone Child, and Smotherhood.
 "I Love You to God and Back" is also available in a children's version.
 Her collections of funny, self-deprecating, tender essays take the reader on an insightful journey into the complexities of raising children in the twenty-first century.
 She also writes a blog about parenting every Monday called "Go Ask Mom" on WRAL.com.